Cleaning & Organizing

 Chepko Danil Vitalevich/Shutterstock

 Many cooks prefer gas cooktops for their quick start, constant flame, and ability to cook food more evenly, but gas appliances, especially if not vented properly, can emit a mix of potentially hazardous chemicals and compounds—nitrogen dioxide, carbon monoxide, and formaldehyde—which can worsen various respiratory and other health ailments.
 According to research, these pollutants are usually less diluted within our homes than they are outdoors, and in the absence of ventilation, emissions from gas stove burners can reach potentially harmful levels.
 “Most gas stoves are not vented like your furnace,” says Sachleben, “but you also don’t use them as much, and most homes have carbon monoxide detectors.”
 When it comes to the threat of formaldehyde, he says that you are more likely to find higher concentrations of the chemical in some of the foods you eat than from the gas flame on your stove.
 “But the concern is there,” he says.
 To ensure safe air quality levels, be sure to use a venting range hood, and never use a gas stove as a heat source.
-Follow these seven rules to protect your family from carbon monoxide poisoning.
+Follow these seven rules to protect your home from carbon monoxide poisoning.

 We know what’s in synthetic cleaners, says Sachleben, but the ingredients in some natural products have not been studied and we don’t know the long-term toxicity of the ingredients.
 While reputable natural cleaning companies such as Method and Seventh Generation list the ingredients on their labels and work to exclude chemicals with known or suspected toxicities, some companies claim to be green or natural but still sneak toxic substances in their products.
 Natural cleaners contain plant extracts and their minor components are not well identified, so you don’t know the risk, explains Sachleben.
 For example, cleaners with orange may seem natural, as orange has natural antibacterial properties, but these sprays may also include d-limonen, which can cause skin irritation.
 Check out these 13 safe and non-toxic kitchen cleaners.

 A sharp knife can be a chef’s best friend, but knives, especially if they are dull, are responsible for the greatest number of kitchen accidents, sending more than 1.1 million people to emergency rooms each year.
 While sharp knives pose obvious risks, keeping knives sharp actually leads to fewer injuries.
 Dull knife blades are more likely to slip because they require more pressure to cut.
 In addition to following proper safety rules, it’s important to have your dull knives resharpened, says Sachleben.
 “If you do send your knives out to be re-sharpened, be careful when you get them back.”
-Find out the 13 things you didn’t know about kitchen knives.

 Non-stick cooking pans

 Non-stick cooking pans make clean-up a breeze but when their surfaces are heated to high temperatures or they become scratched and pieces of the coating flake off into your food, it can pose health risks.
 Non-stick pans are coated with polytetrafluoroethylene (PTFE), a chemical that has nonstick properties.
 According to research, when PTFE-coated pans are heated to high temperatures, they emit gases that can be toxic.
 To be safe, one should try to avoid overheating pans that are fluorinated, says Sachleben.
 It’s worth spending the money on a quality pan for cooking—you want to get something that will hold up over time.
-If you are worried about chemicals leaching into your foods, these are the only types of cookware you should use.
+If you are worried about chemicals leaching into your foods, these are the safest types of cookware you should use.

 5 second Studio/Shutterstock

 Phthalates, often called plasticizers, are found in everything from vinyl flooring to adhesives to raincoats as well as many personal care products and a popular item found in the kitchen: dish soap.
 According to the U.S. Centers for Disease Control and Prevention, the health effects from exposure to low levels of phthalates are unknown but in studies, some types of phthalates have been shown to affect the reproductive system of laboratory animals.
 “There is valid concern about phthalates and long-term exposure,” says Sachleben.
 While the risk may be low, especially when compared to other products, an existing risk is a good reason to be cautious and find substitutes.
 “There are other cleaners that allow the chemicals to be effective but with less risk,” he says.
-Here are the four safest dish soaps you can buy.

 Plastic storage containers